Car Thermostat Issues: Is Your Engine Coolant Flowing Properly

 • Verify that the coolant is not flowing.

-• You can check this by looking through, the radiator filler neck.
+• You can check this by looking through, the rad filler neck.

 • The coolant should, not be flowing.

-• Consequently, the coolant has not reached a high enough temperature, to open the thermostat.
+• Because, the coolant has not reached a high enough temperature, to open the thermostat.

-If you see the coolant flowing, you have a thermostat stuck in the opened position, causing more thermostat issues.
+NOTE: If you see the coolant flowing, you have a thermostat stuck in the opened position.
+Then, you have car thermostat issues.
 As a result, you need a new thermostat.

 • But, if the coolant is not flowing, let it run for about 20 minutes, to reach operating temperature.

-• About this time, you should see the coolant through the radiator filler neck, beginning to flow.
+• About this time, you should see the coolant through the rad filler neck, beginning to flow.

-• Consequently, the coolant begins to flow, because it has reached a high enough temperature, to open the thermostat.
+• As a result, the coolant begins to flow, because it has reached a high enough temperature, to open the thermostat.

-If you don’t see the coolant flowing, you have car thermostat issues, a thermostat stuck in the closed position.
+NOTE: If you don’t see the coolant flowing, you have a thermostat stuck in the closed position.
+Then, you have car thermostat issues.
 As a result, you need a new thermostat.

-Consequently, if the coolant begins to flow and the temperature stays normal your good.
+But, if the coolant begins to flow and the temperature stays normal, your good.

-But, if the engine overheats, you have another problems affecting the cooling system.
+On the other hand, if the engine overheats, you have other problems affecting the cooling system.

 • Clogged coolant passages